-Disability Denial Upheld When Insurer Relied on Functional Capacity Evaluation A federal judge in Florida recently upheld a decision by Aetna Life Insurance Company to deny disability benefits to an employee making a claim under their employer’s ERISA Group Disability plan where Aetna relied heavily on Functional Capacity testing that concluded the claimant could do […]
+Disability Denial Upheld When Insurer Relied on Functional Capacity Evaluation (FCE) A federal judge in Florida recently upheld a decision by Aetna Life Insurance Company to deny disability benefits to an employee making a claim under their employer’s ERISA Group Disability plan where Aetna relied heavily on Functional Capacity testing that concluded the claimant could […]

 Does the Insurance Company or the Employer Pay Penalties for Failure to Produce Group Plan Documents?